-Description The subjects comprise a tenement flat occupying the third floor right most position, set within a mid terraced four storey block containing eight units in total.
-The property is accessed by means of a traditional close.
-Accommodation THIRD FLOOR: Entrance Vestibule, Hallway, Open Plan Lounge/Kitchen, Two Bedrooms and Centre Shower Room.
-Gross internal floor area (m2) Approximaelly 71 square metres or thereby.
-Neighbourhood and location The subjects form part of an established and longstanding residential area, located within the popular Hyndland district of Glasgow.
-The property is conveniently positioned for local shopping, educational, transport and social facilities.
-I understand that the property is located within a conservation area.
-Age Built circa 1900.
-Weather Overcast with rainfall.
+Description The subjects comprise a converted FLAT occupying a second floor position, set within a mid terraced three storey former townhouse now split into three separate residential apartments.
+The property is accessed by means of a communal reception hallway and there is stair access within the building.
+I understand that the building is Grade "B" Listed as being of architectural or historical significance.
+Accommodation Second Floor: Entrance Hallway, open Lounge/Kitchen, Master Bedroom (en-suite Shower Room facilities), Bedroom 2 and centre Bathroom.
+Gross internal floor area (m2) Approximately 90 sq m or thereby.
+Neighbourhood and location The subjects form part of an established and longstanding residential area, located within the popular North Kelvinside district of Glasgow.
+The property is conveniently positioned for local shopping, education, transport and social facilities.
+A section of the River Kelvin is situated within close proximity to the property.
+I understand that the property is located within a Conservation Area.
+Age Built circa 1865.
+The date of conversion will require to be verified.
+Weather Clear and dry.
 This was following a period of generally mixed weather.
-Chimney stacks Visually inspected with the aid of binoculars where required.
-Mutual stacks to the building are of a stone or brick construction having a pointed or rendered finish.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.